lawleyjw/lawleyjw.github.io/under-construction/transcriptome.md

 If paired-end reads were generated, they need to be assembled into transcripts, which Trinity does!

 I recommend creating a new folder in `scratch` for the assembly, like `transcriptome_assembly`.
+The output folder for Trinity should also contain the program's name to avoid auto-deletion (Trinity will error out if you don't do this!), so create another folder, such as `trinity`.

 Now you can run a scheduler script to run Trinity, such as the one below.
 ```